Melanoma and other skin cancers

 Surgery is the primary treatment for all stages of melanoma.
-Some or all of the melanoma is often removed during the first biopsy.
-If cancerous tissue still remains after such a biopsy, a surgeon will cut away additional tissue from the surrounding area to remove any stray cancer cells.
+Some or all of the melanoma is often removed during the initial biopsy.
+After the biopsy, a surgeon will cut away additional tissue from the surrounding area to remove any stray cancer cells and have clear margins.

-Mohs micrographic surgery is a technique used to remove very thin layers of skin, one at a time.
+A technique used to remove very thin layers of skin, one at a time.
 Each layer is examined immediately under a microscope.
 When the layers are shown to be cancer-free, the surgery is complete.
 This is usually reserved only for melanomas in areas where wide margins are not possible, such as near the eyes or ears.

 The amount of tissue removed depends on the size, depth, and degree of invasion:

 Doctors used to remove a large area, regardless of the cancer stage.
 This potentially disfiguring approach has been abandoned because studies have shown that removing wider margins does not improve survival.
 Nevertheless, sometimes skin grafts may need to be taken from other body sites to help cover the wound.

 If there is evidence that melanoma has spread to nearby lymph nodes but has not spread beyond them, removing those lymph nodes may reduce the chance of recurrence and help patients live longer.